Will Compton: 2014 season

 After the 2014 preseason, Compton remained on the active 53-man roster as a reserve inside linebacker.
 In Week 6 against the Arizona Cardinals, he made his first career start in place of an injured Perry Riley.
 In 2014, Compton ranked second on the team with 18 special teams stops.

 2015 season

 Originally beginning the 2015 season as a reserve inside linebacker, Compton filled in as a starter for an injured Keenan Robinson.
 Head coach Jay Gruden announced that Compton "cemented a role as a starter on this football team based on his play.”
-He recorded his first career interception on quarterback Kellen Moore in last game of the regular season against the Dallas Cowboys.
+He recorded his first career interception on quarterback Kellen Moore in the last game of the regular season against the Dallas Cowboys.
 Due to starting ten games, he earned a $222,465.82 bonus.
 He finished the 2015 season with a career-best 122 tackles, a sack, an interception, six passes defensed, and a fumble recovery.

 2016 season

 On March 4, 2016, the Redskins extended a tender to Compton.
-He started 15 games in 2016 recording 106 tackles, along with five passes defensed, two fumble recoveries, one forced fumble and an interception.
+He started 15 games in 2016 recording 106 tackles, along with five passes defended, two fumble recoveries, one forced fumble and an interception.